Mohamed Awad (Egyptian footballer)

-Mohamed Hussein Awad Moussa (محمد حسين عواد موسى; born 6 July 1992) is an Egyptian footballer who plays as goalkeeper for Egyptian Premier League club Zamalek and the Egypt national football team.
+Mohamed Awad Hussein Moussa (محمد عواد حسين موسى; born 6 July 1992) is an Egyptian footballer who plays as goalkeeper for Egyptian Premier League club Zamalek and the Egypt national football team.

 The Start

 Started with the Ismaily S.C youth team, Saafan Al-Saghir became his goalkeeper coach since he was in the youth team until he reached the first team.
-He played his first game in the Egyptian Premier League on 25 December 2013 in front of El Qanah FC, and the match ended with a 2-1 win over Ismaily SC.
+He played his first game in the Egyptian Premier League on 25 December 2013 in front of El Qanah FC, and the match ended with a 2–1 win over Ismaily SC.

 Al-Masry

 On December 3, 2014 Ismaily SC officially rejected the Al-Masry request for the loan until the end of the season.
 The Brazilian coach refused to sell the goalkeeper and refused Awad to leave the club in any case.
 However, Awad did not participate in any official match since the beginning of the season, Awad wanted to leave the team for a loan, and the team agreed to let Awad go out for a loan to Al-Masry to be able to participate in the official games, to return to the lineups Ismaily SC beginning from the following season, and then loaned Mohamed Awad out for Al-Masry for 6 months starting from Winter transfer period for 600 thousand pounds until the end of the season.
 Awad participated in 22 matches in which he maintained a single clean sheet during ten matches.

 On 9 March 2015 Ismaily SC officials decided to terminate the loan with the end of the football season and refused to renew the loan contract due to the need of Awad during the following period.
 There was an agreement between the three, Ismaily SC, Al-Masry and Awad that in January, if all parties agree to extend the loan, only then he would stay, but Ismaily SC officials announced that their decision was rejecting the loan renewal.